 Malta Country Report

 The security environment is generally favourable to foreign investment.
 Petty crime can be a problem in urban areas, but crime specifically targeting tourists is rare.
-Malta’s location in the heart of the Mediterranean makes it a small-scale transit country for smuggling of both drugs and people.
+Malta’s location in the heart of the Mediterranean makes it a small-scale transit country for the smuggling of drugs, people and fuel.
 Malta has experienced 20 targeted improvised explosive device (IED) attacks since 2010, mostly related to criminal feuds.
-Journalist Daphne Caruana Galizia, who was investigating suspected high-level corruption in Malta, was killed by a vehicle-borne improvised explosive device (VBIED) in October 2017 and the investigation is still ongoing.
+Journalist Daphne Caruana Galizia, who was investigating suspected high-level corruption in Malta, was killed by a vehicle-borne improvised explosive device (VBIED) in October 2017 and the murder investigation is still ongoing.

 Vaccinations required to enter the country